Im4r0ve/Fit-second-degree-polynomial/README.md

 You can fill this file with your own data that must be in the same format.

-Format:
+Format
-Number in the first line is data count.
+Number in the first line is data count
-First column contains height.
+First column contains height
-Second column contains weight.
+Second column contains weight